InvalideGitHubNameMarija/numarics-backend-monorepo/README.md

 5. [API Gateway](api-gateway/README.md): Serves as a centralized entry point for client requests.
 It routes requests to the appropriate microservice

 ![Architecture Diagram](Diagram.png)

+## Getting Started

+To start this project, follow these steps:

+1. Start the Eureka Registry Server
+2. Start the API Gateway
+3. Start the microservices

+For more detailed instructions, open the individual README files in each module linked at the top of the page.